Verification Protocols with Sub-Linear Communication for Polynomial Matrix Operations: Linear algebra operations

-If $\rho$ is not a lower bound on the rank of $\matr{A}$, meaning \(\rank(\matr{A})\ge\rho\), then the Prover will not be able to find suitable $I$ and $J$ and hence the sets provided by a cheating Prover yield a singular submatrix $\matr{A}_{I,J}$.
+If $\rho$ is not a lower bound on the rank of $\matr{A}$, meaning \(\rank(\matr{A})<\rho\), then the Prover will not be able to find suitable $I$ and $J$ and hence the sets provided by a cheating Prover yield a singular submatrix $\matr{A}_{I,J}$.
 Now, if the Prover provided sets which do not contain $\rho$ elements or which contain elements outside the allowed dimension bounds, this will always be detected by the Verifier.
 If the Prover provided sets with enough elements, the Verifier incorrectly accepts with the same probability as in \nonsingular{}, which is $1/\#\fieldsubset$.

 Regarding the complexities, the Prover has to find a $\rho\times\rho$ nonsingular submatrix of an $m\times n$ degree $d$ matrix.
+This can be achieved in a Las Vegas fashion, by evaluating the matrix $\matr{A}$ at a random $\alpha$ in time $\oh{mnd}$, and computing the rank profile matrix (or a rank profile revealing PLUQ decomposition) of $\matr{A}(\alpha)$, see for instance \citep{DPS15}.
+The cost of this computation is $\tsoh{mnr^{\omega-2}}$, with $r$ the actual rank of $\matr{A}$.

-This can be achieved, by first computing the rank using a Las Vegas randomized algorithm~\citep{Storjohann:2005} which runs in $\softoh{mnr^{\omega-2}d}$, with $r$ the \textit{actual} rank of $\matr{A}$ and then picking a random evaluation point, random sets $I$ and $J$ and checking that those sets are still made of linearly independent elements over the base field by using~\citet{JPS13}.
-Because \(\rho\le r\), running the subprotocol \nonsingular{} on a $\rho \times \rho$ matrix does not dominate the complexity, and the total Prover cost is $\softoh{mnr^{\omega-2}d}$.
-From \cref{thm:nonsing}, the Verifier cost is $\oh{\rho^2 d}$.
+As $\rho \leq r$, running \cref{pro:nonsingular} on a $\rho \times \rho$ matrix does not dominate the complexity, hence the total Prover cost of $\tsoh{mnr^{\omega-2}+mnd}$.
+From \cref{thm:nonsing}, the Verifier cost is $\tsoh{\rho^2 d}$.
 Finally, here two sets of $\rho$ integers are transmitted, which with the communications in \nonsingular{} adds up to a communication cost of $\oh{\rho}$. \end{proof}

-Now, we give a certificate for an upper bound on the rank.
-Note that \cref{step:rankub_computegamma,step:rankub_checkgamma} come from the certificate for an upper bound on the rank for matrices over a field \citep[see][Theorem 4]{dk14}.
+Now, we give a protocol verifying an upper bound on the rank.
+Note that \cref{step:rankub_computegamma,step:rankub_checkgamma} of \cref{pro:rankub} come from the protocol verifying an upper bound on the rank for matrices over a field \citep[see][Theorem 4]{dk14}.
 In this protocol, we use the notation \(|\cdot|_{H}\) to refer to the Hamming weight: \(| \vect{\gamma}|_{H} \leq \rho\) means that the vector \(\vect{\gamma}\) as at most \(\rho\) nonzero entries.